In the Beginning was Football

 White and black

-…set aside their differences and rallied ‘round a common cause: Us against Them.
+…would set aside their differences and come together to rally ‘round a common cause: Us versus Them.

-The game was perfect in its imperfection: Of men, by men, and for men.
+The plan was perfect in its imperfection, a game of yards not inches: Of men, by men, and for men.

-Rules were few and straight forward.
+Rules were few and straight forward, penalties were rare.
 There were no television cameras.
 No celebrities.
 And no yellow flags.

-The morning after, the sons of men would gather to recount the weekend’s highlights and mishaps, like stories told of old.
-And off to the side womenfolk would roll their eyes.
+And the morning after, the sons of men would gather to retell their tales like stories told of old.
+And off to the side their womenfolk would roll their eyes.
+And snort.

-This was America’s game.
+Yes… this was America’s game.
+A game for a chosen people.
 It was not given for the world to enjoy.
-And it wasn’t for everyone.

 On the seventh day, creation was complete.
 God rested.
 Men played football.
-And it was good.
+And life was good.

 But the Commissioner said: